turnerdaniel/Label-Recognition/README.md

 Label Recognition provides a MATLAB application that is capable of recognising expiry dates within a natural image and displaying them back to the user.

-The application utillises a fully-documented class, `LabelRecogniser`, that implements the expiry date detection and recognition algorithm that is provided with this repository.
+The application utilises a fully documented class, `LabelRecogniser`, that implements the expiry date detection and recognition algorithm that is provided with this repository.

 ## Prerequisites

-This project requires MATLAB, a proprietary langauage developed by MathWorks, for execution.
+This project requires MATLAB, a proprietary language developed by MathWorks, for execution.

 **It is recommended to use the latest stable release of MATLAB**.
-The performance of releases preceding MATLAB 2018a is not guranteed.
+The performance of releases preceding MATLAB 2018a is not guaranteed.

 *Please check with your institution/organisation to see if you are offered a free MATLAB license.
 Otherwise, see the [licensing options](https://www.mathworks.com/pricing-licensing.html) available.*

 ## Installation
 ### Application

-1. Navigate to [latest release](https://github.com/turnerdaniel/Label-Recognition/releases/latest) of this repository.
+1. Navigate to the [latest release](https://github.com/turnerdaniel/Label-Recognition/releases/latest) of this repository.

 2. Download the `Label Recognition.mlappinstall` file.